RUCAIBox/CoGCL/README.md

 ## Requirements

 ```
-torch==2.2.1+cu12.4
+torch==2.2.1+cu124
 recbole
 pyg
 ```

 ## Datasets

-You can find all the datasets we used in the `dataset` folder.
+You can find all the datasets we used in [Google Drive](https://drive.google.com/file/d/1uo-aZ9V5SGQGkJkptprGEyk4vdKjj_6N/view?usp=sharing).
+Please download the file and unzip it to the current folder.
 Each dataset contains the following files:

 ```
 dataset_name/